aidenbell/jsonhub/README.md

 ```

 ### Sub 1: Value Comparison
-An client could subscribe using the following patterns and obtain the above message if it was published to the exchange:
+An client could subscribe using the following pattern and obtain the details of any programmer aged 22
+accessing the building
 ```json
 {
   "age" : 22,